Azure/azure-service-bus/samples/DotNet/GettingStarted/Microsoft.Azure.ServiceBus/SendReceiveUsingMessageSenderReceiver/readme.md

         }
     }
 	```
-1. Create a new method called `SendMessagesToQueue` with the following code:
+1. Create a new method called `SendMessagesAsync` with the following code:

     ```csharp
     // Sends messages to the queue.